6 Famous Thank You Letters: Creating a Culture of Language Appreciation

-On the 25th Anniversary of the lunar landing, Neil Armstrong wrote a letter to the folks at the Johnson Space Center, to thank them for their part in sending him safely to the moon.
+On the 25th anniversary of the lunar landing, Neil Armstrong wrote a letter in a language of appreciation to the folks at the Johnson Space Center, to thank them for their part in sending him safely to the moon.

 To the EMU gang: